 The most powerful part of building it is in finding out what are the true drivers in whether you will succeed or fail.
 What are the key dial movers you need to focus on?
 Every number in your financial report is not weighted equally.
 Usually, there are a few leading indicators that many other numbers will rely on.

 These numbers are your KPIs and the companies who find their KPIs and focus relentlessly on them are the ones who outperform the rest.

 Do you ever have a big idea like for a marketing initiative or partnership but just aren’t sure if it’s practical?
 You know it will be a big commitment of time and resources to launch it, which is risky in case it doesn’t work.
 It’s also risky in the event it does work but you weren’t really prepared for what it would take to accomplish it.

 This is another beautiful benefit of a financial forecast.
 With a forecast, you can build out the scenario and walk through what it would look like if an initiative succeeded or failed.You can start to analyze the numbers and make educated assumptions on what the action would mean for the company.

 You can also use the forecast to break initiatives down into smaller experiments.
 Rather than devoting a ton of time and money, you could start with a small test and then project what it would look like over the long term.

-Now you can start to look forward with different ideas and test the ideas to make the best decisions possible.
+Now you can start to look forward to different ideas and test the ideas to make the best decisions possible.

 In each of these scenarios, you are in control as the CEO of your company.
 Rather than continuing to work and build and then see where you are – you are now defining what success looks like and building a roadmap to get there.

-For more information on how to create financial forecasts and gather the key financial insight that will drive your company forward - download our Free Whitepaper on the difference between accounting and finance here.
+For more information on how to create financial forecasts and gather the key financial insight that will drive your company forward, contact Paro.